< Back

 How does monitoring Application Load Balancer work?

 Without further ado, marbot monitors Application Load Balancer.
-Here is how an notification delivered to a Microsoft Teams channel looks like.
+Here is what a notification delivered to a Microsoft Teams channel looks like.

 And here is the same alert in Slack.